Aslaan001/CIS_Problems/Reverse Linked List/problem.md

 ## Output Format
-Return the new head of the reversed linked list, printed from head to tail.
+Return the new head of the reversed linked list.

 ## Constraints